AndreiMuresanu/4D-Simulation/README.md

 # 4D-Simulation
 A visual representation of a 3D slice of a 4D object.
+In 3D space it shows the vertices of a 3D object, which is a 3D segment of a 4D object.
+This is the same as if you take a 2D slice of a 3D object.
+You can also move along the fourth dimension to see how the 3D representation changes and to get an understanding of the shape of the 4D object.
+The 4D object can be modified but must have a total of 5 verticles.